25+ Easy Fundraising Ideas to Rally Your Community

 The key is to make giving as simple as possible.
 When someone feels inspired by your mission, you want to give them a clear and immediate way to act.
 Online tools remove barriers, allowing people to donate in just a few clicks from their phone or computer.
 This is especially powerful for small groups, as it levels the playing field and allows you to build momentum quickly.
 From social media campaigns to simple QR codes, these tools empower you to focus on what really matters: sharing why you bike and making a difference.
 It’s about turning passion into action, and the right digital strategy ensures that every bit of that energy translates into meaningful support for local autism and disability communities.

-Launch Social Media and Peer-to-Peer Campaigns
+Use Social Media for Peer-to-Peer Giving

 Social media is one of the most effective ways to get the word out, but you can take it a step further with a peer-to-peer campaign.
 This strategy empowers your most passionate supporters to fundraise on your behalf.
 Instead of just one group asking for donations, you have a whole team of advocates sharing the mission with their personal networks.